What Does Genesis 14:21-24 Mean?

 Personal Reflection

-- Where in my life am I tempted to accept 'blessings' that might compromise my integrity or dependence on God?
+- Where in my life am I tempted to accept 'spoils' - blessings that come through compromise or pride - instead of waiting on God’s provision?

 A Challenge For You